The Dark Energy Survey Supernova Program: A Reanalysis Of Cosmology Results And Evidence For Evolving Dark Energy With An Updated Type Ia Supernova Calibration: Standardisation Methodology

 \subsection{Bias Corrections}

-The $\alpha$ and $\beta$ nuisance parameters describe the luminosity-stretch and luminosity-colour relationship respectively.
-These nuisance parameters, alongside the luminosity-distance relationship of SNe Ia, are impacted by selection effects arising from the flux-limited nature of SNe Ia observations.
+The $\alpha$ and $\beta$ nuisance\footnote{{Not `nuisance' in the Bayesian sense, as we do not marginalise these parameters.}} parameters describe the luminosity-stretch and luminosity-colour relationship respectively.
+These nuisance parameters, alongside the luminosity-distance relationship of SNe Ia, {can be biased} by selection effects arising from the flux-limited nature of SNe Ia observations.
 The biases arising from these selection effects must be accounted for, and typically this is done via large Monte Carlo simulations that attempt to accurately model detection and other selection effects \cite{ Perrett10, Betoule14, Kessler19, Popovic21a}.

 Following DES-SN5YR, we use the BBC update in \cite{Popovic22} that is compatible with dust models introduced in \citet{BS20}, and we use the updated dust parameters from \cite{Popovic22}.
 The simulated $\Delta \mu_{\rm bias}$ term is averaged in 4D cells of $\{z,c,x_1,\rm{log}_{10}(M_{\star})\}$: